 COCO SAN – THE CROWN JEWEL

 The dream of a luxury Caribbean hideaway nestled amongst a coconut grove in the cool, secluded hills above a world famous beach is one we’ve all had at some point.
-There are some people who are able to manifest that dream to reality.
+There are some people who are able to manifest that dream to reality Hair Loss.
 In a forgotten corner of Jamaica, Portland parish has survived the mass tourism on the North Coast surrounding Montego Bay.
 In a strange quirk of fate, it also happens to be the most beautiful parish.
 Portland, or ‘Portie’ to those clued in, is backdropped by the mystical Blue Mountains whose undulating hills and valleys of verdant forest conceal bounteous springs, mineral rich rivers and iconic, cascading waterfalls.
 Its beauty is of the surreal, encapsulating kind.
 A deep, profound inner beauty that once seen, leaves its legacy imprinted in the psyche of one’s soul.
 The hills eventually give way to 80 kilometres of protected wetlands, rich with diverse wildlife and hidden coves ripe for exploration and picture perfect Caribbean beach idylls.

 7km east of the parish capital Port Antonio, lies the exclusive Geejam hotel collection comprising seven on-site suites and two luxury villas in the surrounding hills.
 The emphasis is on an oasis marrying serious style with island cool.
 Islands don’t get cooler than Jamaica and hotels don’t come any more stylish than Geejam.